Work

 • Have a low-income, and

-• Have a case that contains at least one possible issue that could be argued in their favor.
+• Have a case that contains at least one issue that could be argued in their favor.

 Extensions of this deadline are only granted due to rare circumstances (Example: extended hospitalization), so it is strongly recommended that anyone who wants to appeal a BVA denial of their VA claim should do so as quickly as possible.